 There are currently five separate residency strands:

 This strand supports the development of new work leading directly to public exhibition, display, and participation in the Gallery.
 Exhibition residencies focus on specific modes of collaboration with professionals, communities, materials, environments, economies, histories or landscapes of County Leitrim and how these develop in to exhibition displays.
-(LSC offer 4 residency awards per year at €4000 each; Residency period 8 weeks; Funded by Leitrim County Council and the Arts Council.
-Open Call in May each year).
+LSC offer 4 residency awards per year at €4000 each; Residency period 8 weeks; Funded by Leitrim County Council and the Arts Council.

 In order to assist artists design their own residency that addresses their individual needs please contact the Centre or see the guide to costs under Facilities.
 Artists may stay for between 2 and 6 weeks and applications to conduct PDR’s at the Centre is ongoing.